ben-razor/crypto-funk-app-doc/README.md

 This command installs two modules.
 The first is for the Polyjuice provider.
 The second is for integration with **Godwoken**.
 Godwoken is the Nervos layer two network where the ported Ethereum app will be deployed.

-The packages are brought into your React application by using imports:
+The packages are brought into your React application by using imports in App.js:

 ```javascript
 import { PolyjuiceHttpProvider } from '@polyjuice-provider/web3';